Advisory Services

 Section 50 of the Prevention of Money Laundering Act confers the power to investigating authority to summon any person whose attendance the authority considers necessary to give evidence or to furnish any records during the investigation process.

-This section further provides that summoned persons shall be bound to attend physically or through authorized agents, as the officer may direct.
-Such person shall be required to state the truth upon a subject for which they are examined or make statements and produce documents.
+This section further provides that summoned persons shall be bound to attend physically or through authorized agents as the officer may direct.
+Such persons shall be required to state the truth upon a subject for which they are examined, make statements, and produce documents.

 Section 11 (2) provides that the persons who have been directed by the adjudicating authority to attend in person or through authorized agents must make a truthful statement about the subject for which they are examined.